Imran Khan government: Cabinet

 Khan announced his cabinet soon after taking the oath, he kept the ministry of interior to himself.
 His choice for ministries was criticized as he came into power on the slogan of Change and Naya Pakistan but most of his appointees were previously ministers during the era of Pervez Musharraf and some served in PPP government which followed Musharraf era.

 He was criticized by supporters and critics for settling for "Diet Reform" as Musharraf pursued rather than the real change that was embodied by the PTI.
-Some supporters defended Khan since the PTI was in a coalition government and needed "electables" to win the election.

-To counter that, Imran Khan hold meeting with the federal cabinet twice a week and monitor the ministers’ performances regularly.
-Khan's Ministry is known to have most number of meetings in history.
+To counter that, Imran Khan held meeting with the federal cabinet twice a week and monitor the ministers’ performances regularly.